ajvillegas/local-business-contact/README.txt

 = 1.0.1 =
 * Updated the business hours default values.
 * Added a parent div to the address output for styling purposes.
+* Added encoding to email address output to block spam bots.

 = 1.0.0 =
 * Initial release.